Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Pay for your goods online – without pulling out your wallet – with any retailer that offers Skrill at the checkout.

-How much will I pay to send money with Skrill?
+How much will I pay?

 Skrill’s exchange rates can be higher than competing services.
-It adds 3.99% to what it calls “Skrill’s wholesale exchange rate”.
-For comparison, TransferWise offers the mid-market rate for all international transfers and PayPal typically charges fees of up to 2.5% above mid-market rate.
+It adds up to 4.99% as what it calls an “international transfer exchange rate mark-up”.
+For comparison, Wise offers the mid-market rate for all international transfers and PayPal typically charges fees of up to 2.5% above the mid-market rate.

 Minimum and maximum transfer amounts

-How do I send money through Skrill?
+How do I send money with Skrill

 - Your full name and personal contact information, including your phone number and email address.